Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-The invariant tori we construct are typically infinite-dimensional, and might well not be submanifolds in the phase space.
+The invariant tori we construct are in general infinite-dimensional, and might well not be submanifolds in the phase space.
 To deal with such an issue, we introduce an appropriate functional setting allowing us to construct regions of the phase space where there is a Cantor foliation into invariant maximal tori, in the spirit of Kuksin and P\"oschel approach \cite{kupo}.
-In this respect, our result is a true generalization of a finite dimensional KAM result in the sense that it ensures that a {large measure} set of (very regular) initial data evolve globally on invariant tori, and a region of the phase space, corresponding to positive actions, is Cantor-foliated in such invariant tori.
-By their very nature, the existence of these invariant tori ensures our stability result; {in finite dimension this inference is trivial, but in the infinite-dimensional context its occurrence} heavily depends on the chosen functional space and on the fact that the tori are immersed in such a space.
-As a counterpart, while in finite dimension diffusive solutions are extremely hard to find, in the infinite dimensional context, our result suggests to look for diffusive solutions in spaces with regularity lower than Gevrey; this is consistent with the results in refs.~\citenum{CKSTT} and \citenum{HGP}.
+In this respect, our result is a true generalization of a finite-dimensional KAM result inasmuch it ensures that most of the phase space is filled by invariant tori.
+A more thorough, still informal, statement of our result is the following one. \begin{quoting} \textit{A large measure set of Gevrey initial data evolve globally on invariant tori, and in a region of the phase space, corresponding to positive actions, such invariant tori are submanifolds and are the leaves of a Cantor foliation. } \end{quoting} By their very nature, the existence of these invariant tori ensures stability.
+In finite dimension this inference is trivial, but in the infinite-dimensional context its occurrence heavily depends on the chosen functional space and on the fact that the tori are immersed in such a space.
+As a counterpart, while in finite dimension diffusive solutions are extremely hard to find, in the infinite dimensional context, our result suggests to look for diffusive solutions in spaces with regularity lower than Gevrey; this is consistent with the results in \cite{CKSTT,HGP}.